-When you are getting ready to embark on or continue your journey at the University of Arizona, your living situation should be on the top of your priority list.
-You may be running into the dilemma of if you should choose to live in the dorms or in off-campus housing at U of A.
+When you are getting ready to embark on or continue your journey at the University of Arizona (U of A), your living situation should be on the top of your priority list.
+You may be running into the dilemma of if you should choose to live in the dorms or in off-campus housing at University of Arizona.

 This is a big decision because where you live can impact your success and mental health!
 While the choice between dorm life and off-campus living may seem like a daunting one, it doesn’t have to be.
 As a University of Arizona junior with two hands-on majors in Musical Theatre and Communication, my space is very important to me.
 Let’s go through the pros and cons of both dorm living and off-campus living in Tucson.

 There’s nothing like baking cookies with your roommate and then going door to door delivering them in the dorms.
 Dorm life basically offers you built in friends at University of Arizona.
 You open your door to a hallway of people just like you, and on a campus with over 40,000 wildcats, dorm life is the perfect way to make friends and find your tribe.

 Proximity to campus amenities

 Living on campus means the student union, the campus recreation center, the mall, and more are all close by.
 Being close to campus will come in handy when it is 2 a.m. and you are craving a Highland Market burrito!